jschuur/decent-nextjs-starter-template/README.md

 By [Joost Schuur](https://joostschuur.com) ([Twitter](https://twitter.com/joostschuur), [Threads](https://threads.net/@joostschuur)).

+(Very) early work in progress.
+[More](https://github.com/jschuur/decent-nextjs-starter-template/issues?q=is%3Aissue+is%3Aopen+label%3Afeature%2Cdocs) to come.

 ## Usage

 Not much here yet, but if you're taking an early look, start by cloning the repository: